 Osteoarthritis can be hard to detect in its early stages.
-It is not until the joint is badly damaged, and the bone surfaces are wearing away, that outward symptoms are seen.
-In addition, dogs often mask their pain.
-If you are seeing the signs below, your dog may be suffering from osteoarthritis and dealing with some degree of discomfort or pain.
+It is not until the joint is badly damaged and the bone surfaces are wearing away that outward symptoms can often be seen.
+In addition, dogs tend to mask their pain.
+If your canine companion exhibits any of the signs below, he may be suffering from osteoarthritis and dealing with some degree of discomfort:

-- Avoiding or reluctance to exercise like running or reluctance going up the stairs
+- Avoids exercise like running or is reluctant to go up stairs

-Arthritis may not be the only cause for these symptoms, so it is imperative that you take your dog to the veterinarian for a thorough examination.
-X-rays are the best way to diagnose osteoarthritis because most of the changes in the damaged joint can be seen.
-Your vet will also want to know about your dog’s behavior and any changes you have noticed.
-She may also manipulate your dog’s joints to listen and feel for any crackling or grating during movement.
-Any stiffness when your dog moves around the exam room or loss of muscle mass may also indicate osteoarthritis.
+Arthritis may not be the only cause of these symptoms, so it is imperative that you take your dog to the veterinarian for a thorough examination.
+X-rays are the best way to diagnose osteoarthritis.
+Your vet will want to know about your dog’s recent behavior, and she may manipulate his joints to listen and feel for any crackling or grating.
+Stiffness when your dog walks around the exam room or loss of muscle mass may also indicate osteoarthritis.

 Treatment for Arthritis in Dogs

-Many of the same treatments available to people suffering from osteoarthritis are also available to dogs.
-The goal of treatment is to control the dog’s pain level and increase his movement and function.
-If possible, attempts should be made to slow down the degeneration of the joint and encourage repair of the cartilage.
+Many of the same treatments available for people suffering from osteoarthritis are also available for dogs.
+The goal of treatment is to control a dog’s pain level and increase his movement and function.
+If possible, attempts should be made to slow down the degeneration of the joint and repair cartilage.

-There are many medications your vet might suggest, including pain relievers such as non-steroidal anti-inflammatory drugs (NSAIDS), for example Rimadyl.
-These reduce the inflammation in the joint, resulting in less pain.
-However, NSAIDS can have side effects that impact the liver and kidneys, so it’s important for your vet to run a blood test to check that these organs aren’t compromised before writing a prescription.
+There are many medications your vet might suggest, including pain relievers such as non-steroidal anti-inflammatory drugs (NSAIDS) like Rimadyl.
+These reduce inflammation in the joint, resulting in less pain.
+However, NSAIDS can have side effects that impact the liver and kidneys, so it’s important that your vet run a blood test to check that these organs aren’t compromised before writing a prescription.

-Cortisone or steroids can also be used to combat inflammation, but long-term use can be of concern due to serious side effects.
-Another category of medication is chondroprotectants such as Adequan.
+Cortisone or steroids can also be used to combat inflammation, but long-term use can lead to serious side effects.
+Another category of medication is chondroprotectants, such as Adequan.
 These drugs inhibit the enzymes that contribute to cartilage breakdown, protecting the cartilage as it tries to repair itself.
-Be aware that many drugs meant for humans can be toxic to your dog, so never treat your pet with medication from the pain relief aisle in the drugstore without first consulting your vet.
+It’s important to note that many drugs meant for humans can be toxic to dogs, so never treat your pet with medication from the pain relief aisle in a drugstore without first consulting your veterinarian.
 Surgery is another option for dogs in serious pain or with severe joint damage.
-This can range from cleaning debris from inside the joint, or rebuilding part of the joint, to complete replacement with an artificial joint.
-This can lead to significant pain reduction and greatly improved mobility.
+This can range from cleaning out debris inside the joint to replacing the joint with an artificial one.

 An important treatment for all arthritic dogs is appropriate exercise and weight management.
-Excess pounds put more stress on the joints, so keeping your arthritic dog at a healthy weight will help with mobility and pain management, as well as minimize further damage.
-Products like ramps, stairs, or a lift harness can also help your arthritic dog with mobility.
-Proper exercise keeps the joint supple and will also keep the muscles around the damaged joint in top condition, supporting and protecting the bones underneath.
-Canine physiotherapy is another great option, so be sure to ask your veterinarian about certified canine rehabilitation therapists in your area.
+Excess pounds put more stress on joints, so keeping your dog at a healthy weight will aid in mobility and pain management, as well as minimize further damage.
+Products like ramps, stairs, or a lift harness can also help.
+Proper exercise keeps the joints supple and the muscles around the damaged joint in good condition.
+Canine physiotherapy is another great option, so consider asking your veterinarian about certified canine rehabilitation therapists in your area.

 Finally, there are many complementary therapies available, from acupuncture to herbal remedies.
 Even your choice of dog food can have an impact on your arthritic dog’s quality of life.
-Look for joint health or senior formulas with additives such as glucosamine and chondroitin, the omega-3 fatty acid eicosapentaenoic acid (EPA), and antioxidants such as vitamin E. These may help reduce the inflammation in your dog’s joints, minimize damage to cartilage, and ease arthritis symptoms.
-You can also give these supplements in addition to your dog’s regular food; however, as with any supplement or alternative therapy, look for treatments with scientific research behind them and consult your veterinarian to ensure safety for your dog.
+Look for joint health or senior formulas with additives, such as glucosamine and chondroitin, the omega-3 fatty acid eicosapentaenoic acid (EPA), and antioxidants like vitamin E. These may help reduce inflammation in your dog’s joints, minimize damage to cartilage, and ease symptoms of arthritis.
+However, as with any supplement or alternative therapy, look for treatments backed by scientific research and consult your veterinarian before starting something new.